hyosung11/OSSD/NOTES.md

   - students learn the skills they need in the workforce
   - unleashes student creativity, and is more fun!

+- University (all the advantages of earlier education and more)
+  - students can study and work on the internals of operating systems, applications and libraries, and system administration utilities
+  - students are ready to enter the workforce where they are most needed
+  - good habits are developed, including how to work with the open source community
+  - student work is easy for prospective employers to evaluate, sentence, publicly accessible

+- Developers
+  - no need to invent (reinvent anything)
+  - helps to make good, early decisions on product design
+  - more eyeballs on code can fix bugs faster
+  - suggestions and contributions are provided by large group of developers
+  - Great for finding the next job
+    - code is readily available for evaluation
+    - can demonstrate how well you work and play with others
+    - can show how good you are at mentoring and maintaining projects and subprojects
+    - know you are not alone!

 ### Lab Exercises 3.0